Adams County Tax Collector dies with COVID-19 - Mississippi's Best Community Newspaper

 Adams County Tax Collector dies with COVID-19

-NATCHEZ — Adams County Tax Collector Rose Patterson has died Monday morning with COVID-19 infection, Adams County Coroner James Lee said.
+NATCHEZ — Adams County Tax Collector Rose Patterson, 69, died Monday morning with COVID-19 infection, Adams County Coroner James Lee said.

 Patterson was elected as the Adams County Tax Collector in 2019 with significant experience working in the tax collector’s office.